 11.1 Computer: Prohibited unless stock OEM equipment or OEM replacement.
 See General Regulations 9.1 in the NHRA Rulebook.

 11.8 Ignition: Stutter boxes are prohibited.
-Starting line and “high side” rev-limiters permitted.
-Two-steps, rev-limiters or any other rpm limiting devices, legal unto themselves but altered or installed so as to function as a down-track rpm controller is prohibited.
+Three-steps, Two-steps, or single stage rev limiters permitted.
+Any rpm limiting device legal unto themselves but altered or installed so as to function as a down-track rpm controller, prohibited.

 11.9 Switches and Buttons: Must be standard mechanical connection type.
-Infrared lasers, retinal scan, fingerprint, light source or any other non-mechanical type switch and/or button is prohibited; 11.10 Tow Vehicles: Prohibited.
+Infrared lasers, retinal scan, fingerprint, light source or any other non-mechanical type of switch and/or button are prohibited.

 12.3 Delay Boxes: Prohibited.

-12.5 Line Lock: Four-wheel line lock prohibited.
-Two-wheel line lock permitted on non-drive wheels only.
-Line lock switch must be NHRA-accepted.
+12.5 Line Lock: Four-wheel line lock permitted.
+Line lock switch must be NHRA-accepted

-12.8 Ignition: Stutter boxes prohibited.
-Single stage “high side only” rev-limiters permitted.
-Rev-limiters or any other rpm limiting devices, legal unto themselves but altered or installed so as to function as a down-track rpm controller is prohibited.
-Crank trigger system prohibited unless OEM distributorless ignition.
-Ignition systems equipped with built-in two step rev-limiters must have the “low side” (start line) function disabled.
+12.8 Ignition: Stutter boxes are prohibited.
+Starting line and “high side” rev-limiters permitted.
+Two-steps, rev-limiters or any other rpm limiting devices, legal unto themselves but altered or installed so as to function as a down-track rpm controller is prohibited.

 12.9 Switches and Buttons: Must be standard mechanical connection type.
 Infrared lasers, retinal scan, fingerprint, light source or any other non-mechanical type switch and/or button is prohibited;